Moduli stacks of quiver connections and non-Abelian Hodge theory: Introduction

 \subsection{Acknowledgements}

-We would like to thank Gabriel Ribeiro and Qixiang Wang for several formative conversations about the de Rham space of a scheme, and Dat Minh Ha, for many helpful conversations about relevant algebro-geometry constructions.
-We are indebted to Carlos Simpson for engaging in discussion of some key ideas from non-abelian Hodge theory.
+We would like to thank Gabriel Ribeiro and Qixiang Wang for several formative conversations about the de Rham space of a scheme, as well as Dat Minh Ha for many helpful conversations about relevant algebro-geometry constructions.
+We are indebted to Carlos Simpson for engaging in discussion of some key ideas at the frontiers of non-abelian Hodge theory.
+We are grateful to Mauro Porta and Francesco Sala for pointing us to their work on moduli stacks of diagrams of sheaves on the de Rham, Dolbeault and Deligne shapes, and clarifying for us the connection of their work with ours.
 We are grateful to Toni Annala for suggesting the use of box tensor products of universal vector bundles in the present and previous work.
-We are especially indebted to Antoine Bourget for hosting the first-named author at CEA Saclay for a research stay in autumn 2024 during which some of the starting ideas of this work were formed, as well as several useful conversations about quiver varieties.
+We are especially indebted to Antoine Bourget for hosting the first-named author at CEA Saclay for a research stay in Autumn 2024 during which some of the starting ideas of this work were formed, as well as several useful conversations about quiver varieties.
 We are also grateful to Campus France and the Embassy of France in Canada for a High Level Scientific Fellowship that funded this stay.
 The second-named author is grateful to Tony Pantev for very useful discussions during a visit to the University of Pennsylvania in December 2025.
-Throughout this work, the first named-author was funded by a Canada Graduate Scholarship (Doctoral) from NSERC and the second-named author was funded by an NSERC Discovery Grant.
+Throughout this work, the first named-author was funded by a Canada Graduate Scholarship (Doctoral) from the Natural Sciences and Engineering Research Council of Canada (NSERC) and the second-named author was funded by an NSERC Discovery Grant.